21 Irresistible Traditional Dishes in New Zealand to Try Now

 New Zealand is renowned for its breathtaking landscapes, but its traditional food culture is equally captivating.
-Rooted in Māori heritage and shaped by European settlers, New Zealand traditional dishes reflect a deep connection to the land and its people.
+Rooted in Māori heritage and shaped by European settlers, traditional dishes in New Zealand reflect a deep connection to the land and its people.
 These culinary traditions tell a rich story of the country’s history, showcasing how its people blend cultural heritage with the natural abundance of their environment.

 I. Traditional New Zealand Cuisine